jacobobryant/platypub-biffweb-theme/docs/01-tutorial/03-deploy.md

 We'll follow the steps in [Reference > Production](https://biffweb.com/docs/reference/production/).

 > 1․ Create an Ubuntu VPS in e.g. DigitalOcean.
+Give it at least 1GB of memory.

 Create a [Digital Ocean](https://digitalocean.com) account if you don't have one already.
 Go to the [create droplet](https://cloud.digitalocean.com/droplets/new) page.
-Change the default droplet to something cheaper (but with at least 1 GB memory):
+Change the default droplet to something cheaper:

 ![Screenshot of creating a droplet on Digital Ocean](/img/tutorial/do-price.png)